kylebaron/mrgsim.parallel/inst/docs/about.md

 # mrgsolve.fu

-## User Stories
+## User Stories Overview

-1. I want to split a data set by `ID` and simulate the chunks in parallel.
+1. I want to split a data set by `ID` and simulate the chunks in parallel
-1. I want to simulate a batch of model parameters with a single event object in parallel.
+1. I want to simulate a batch of model parameters with a single event object in parallel
 1. I want to chunk a data frame by row or by a column

-### 1 - Simulate a data set in parallel
+## 1 - Simulate a data set in parallel

 Issue: #4

 - Split a data set by a single column and simulate in parallel
 - The mrgsolve simulation function is `mrgsim_d`

-- Tests
+### Tests

 - sim data

-### 2 - Simulate an idata set with event in parallel
+## 2 - Simulate an idata set with event in parallel

 Issue: #5

 - Split a data set by a single column and simulate in parallel
 - The mrgsolve simulation function is `mrgsim_d`

-- Tests
+### Tests

 - sim idata

-### 3 - Common to both data and idata simulation
+## 3 - Common to both data and idata simulation

 Issue: #4, #5